Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-Fortunately, recent results suggest a ways to express non-Bregman divergences in terms of generalized Legendre transforms~\cite{wong2018logarithmic}.
-The generalized Legendre transform is based on a \textit{link function} --- a smooth function $C: \mathcal{M}\times \mathcal{M} \to \mathbb{R}$ --- that links generalized potentials $\varphi$ and $\psi$ via the following relationship:
+Fortunately, recent results suggest a way to express non-Bregman divergences in terms of generalized Legendre transforms~\cite{wong2018logarithmic}.
+The generalized Legendre transform is based on a \textit{link function} (Link functions are typically used as cost functions driving optimization problems in the literature focused on optimal transport~\cite{villani2009optimal}) corresponds to a smooth function $C: \mathcal{M}\times \mathcal{M} \to \mathbb{R}$, that connects generalized potentials $\varphi$ and $\psi$ via the following relationship:

-Put differently, for a given link function $C$, a pair of generalized potentials are functions $\varphi,\psi$ that are related via a generalized Fenchel-Lengendre $C$-transform as follows:
+{which holds for all $(\xi,\eta)$ pairs belonging to the $C$-superdifferential of $\psi$.
+In this manner, $\eta$ can be interpreted as the $C$-supergradient of $\psi$ at $\xi$~\cite{pal2018exponentially}}.
+Put differently, for a given link function $C$, a pair of generalized potentials are functions $\varphi,\psi$, which are related via a generalized Fenchel--Lengendre $C$-transform as follows:

-Note that these equations use a different sign than Eq.~\eqref{eq:legendre_basic}, which leads to the consideration of concave instead of convex functions.
+Note that these equations use a different sign than Equation~\eqref{eq:legendre_basic}, which leads to the consideration of concave instead of convex functions.
 Arguments for adopting this choice are discussed in Ref.~\cite{wong2018logarithmic}.